lambdatoast/lambdatoast.github.com/_posts/2013-11-21-html-generation-correctness.markdown

 ---
 layout: post
-title:  "HTML generation and correctness."
+title:  "HTML generation and correctness"
 date:   2013-11-21 00:43:06
 categories: html programming types scala
 ---

 I'm designing a little [library][ironhtml-repo] for generating HTML in Scala, and due to my ever-growing concerns regarding correctness, I've decided to go for a purely functional and strictly type-safe approach.
-By "strictly type-safe" I mean that everything I can enforce through types, I will enforce it.
+By "strictly type-safe" I mean that everything I can enforce through types, I will enforce.
 I won't go for "ease of use" and "flexibility" first.
 The latter should take care of itself if I know what I'm doing with generics, parametric polymorphism, and typeclasses.
-The former is not well-defined, even for myself as the target audience of this library!.
+The former is not well-defined, even for myself as currently the only user of this library!.

 ## HTML and content models

-Anyway, the HTML specification has the concept of a "[content model][content-model]", which basically provides the requirements that an HTML element's contents must meet.
+The HTML specification has the concept of a "[content model][content-model]", which basically provides the requirements that an HTML element's contents must meet.

 It'd be really easy (and fast) to write some functions that would allow me to create some HTML structure, and then write some functions that traverse it and separately (and thus optionally) validate it.
-But I'm interested in correctness and using the type system as much as possible, so I'm designing this library's API in a way that simply won't (or shouldn't!) allow me to create incorrect markup.
+But I'm interested in correctness and using the type system as much as possible, so I'm designing this library's API in a way that simply won't (or shouldn't!) allow me to create incorrect HTML structures or render incorrect markup.

-My interest is not to actually implement *all* the rules of the specification, but to grab a subset of it that is relevant to my use of HTML, and try to do as much as possible with the type system to enforce its rules.
+My interest is not to actually implement *all* the rules of the specification, but to grab a subset of it that is relevant to my use of HTML generation in my current projects, and try to do as much as possible with the type system to enforce its rules.
 The "Content Model" requirements meet this criteria.
 I'm certainly not interested in the unfortunate amount of convoluted inconsistencies that I've noticed in the overall specification.

 I played around for a bit with unboxed union types, which can be implemented in an [intellectually stimulating but somewhat hacky][unboxed-unions] way, but